Illuminate (Shawn Mendes album)

-Illuminate is the second studio album by Canadian singer and songwriter Shawn Mendes.
-It was released on September 23, 2016, through Island Records and Universal Music Group.
+Illuminate is the second studio album by Canadian singer-songwriter Shawn Mendes.
+It was released on September 23, 2016, through Island Records.
+It is a follow-up to his debut album Handwritten (2015).
 Musically, the album contains music genres pop, rock and blues.
 The album debuted atop the US Billboard 200 and the Canadian Albums Chart.
 It was preceded by the lead single "Treat You Better", which reached the top 10 on the Billboard Hot 100.
 This album was supported by the Illuminate World Tour, which began in March 2017.

 Singles

 "Treat You Better" was released as the lead single from the album on June 3, 2016.
 The music video was released on July 12, 2016.
-It features a storyline where Mendes would like to help the girl in an abusive relationship, and he can treat her better.
+It features a storyline where Mendes tries to help a girl in an abusive relationship, and says he can treat her better than her current partner.
 The song currently has almost two billion views on YouTube.
 Since its release, "Treat You Better" has peaked at number 6 on the US Billboard Hot 100.

 "Mercy" was serviced to US top 40 radio stations as the second single from the album on October 18, 2016.

 "There's Nothing Holdin' Me Back" was released as the album's third single on April 20, 2017.
 The song debuted at number 7 in the United Kingdom, becoming his highest debut in the country.
 It also debuted in the top ten in Australia and Denmark.
 The iTunes version of both the standard and deluxe versions of Illuminate were reissued with "There's Nothing Holdin' Me Back" as track one upon the single's release.